huntermaxfield/huntermaxfield.github.io/_posts/2020-12-01-christmas-posts-2020.md

 title: "My Thoughts on Christ"
 ---

+**December 18th, 2020**

+Most kids go through a phase where school seems completely useless.
+When priorities don't extend beyond teenage romance and the day's gossip, it's hard to appreciate the importance of the components that make up a cell or the pythagorean theorem.
+At some point along the path of life, we inevitably wish for those days.
+That we would have gotten better grades, paid better attention, and not talked (or texted, depending on your generation) through all of our classes.
+Somehow, not instantaneously, our perspective changes and we see how valuable things were.

+Reading scriptures, kneeling to pray, and other religious activities can seem uncomfortable to those who aren't accustomed (and rightfully so!).
+Praying over hamburgers and hotdogs isn't exactly intuitive, nor is reading from a book that is set thousands of years ago.
+However, eventually a time comes when we care less about the comfortably of an activity and more about the results they produce.
+Christ asks us to do certain things, because He knows best not because He thinks that we know best.

+**December 17th, 2020**

+Christ ultimately asks us to make a decision in uncertainty.
+He knows that all the facts aren't at our disposal, that His teachings are often at odds with whats trendy to believe, and that the past can seem convoluted.
+It is in such uncertainty that our need for Him grows, a once kindled flame grows into a fire of desire to know Him.
+I'm grateful for this uncertainty, because it allows me to actually *choose* Him, rather than just be *given* Him.
+When I choose Him in uncertainty, because He knows exactly what that must be like, He can reward me with clarity in a language that I understand.

 **December 16th, 2020**

 Imagine yourself with your friends in a conversation about the talent of different players in professional baseball.
 All nearly equals, a back-and-forth ensues with clear disagreement.
 Since there is no real expert amongst you, the different opinions rarely will change anyone's mind.
 Now, imagine Derek Jeter walks in and has a thought or two to contribute.
 You'd be hard pressed to find a friend in the group that wouldn't keep his mouth shut and *submit* to Derek's opinions.
 Any other route would be irrational.